 - Part 1 Choose websites, trade publications, or other means of finding auditions. - Part 2 -Select three audition notices (hopefully from three different sources) that you would want to attend and explain why. - Part 3 Submit your choices in writing and include your personal assessment of your type.

-Include in your writing: For each audition notice -

-- The details for each audition what it's for where, when, how you submit your info (4pts)

-- Type of contract/union/non-union (1pt)

-- Length of contract/job (1pt)

-- Who's casting and/or who's the creative staff.
-(2pts)

-- Why have you selected this audition?
+For each audition notice - - NAME OF PROJECT (1pt) - TYPE of Project (FILM, TV, Play, Musical, etc . . .)
+(1pt) - HOW do you Audition/Submit -details for each audition -where, when, how you submit your info (2pts) - CONTRACT union (what type)/non-union (1pt) - LENGTH of contract/job (1pt) - WHO's casting and/or who's the creative staff.
+(2pts) - WHY have you selected this audition?
 Why are you right for this job?
-(1pt)

-- Where did you find the posting?
-(1pt)

-- Was it easy to find/decipher?
+(1pt) - WHAT SOURCE did you find the posting in?
+(1pt) - Was it easy to find/decipher?
 (1pt)